PeterDKC/tailwind-demo/README.md

     composer install
     npm install

-set your dev database details in `.env`
+set your dev database details in `.env`.
+The Sprocket package will set up the mysql database and local site user for you.

     php artisan sprocket:make-db
     php artisan trees:seed